 Classic Coconut Macaroons Recipe

-This Classic Coconut Macaroons Recipe is the BEST I’ve ever tasted!
-Perfect for with your cup of afternoon tea or bake up a big batch for the holidays.
+This Classic Coconut Macaroons Recipe is absolutely the best!
+These cookies are perfect with your cup of afternoon tea as well as excellent for the holidays.

 Coconut Cookies are some of my favorites, but unfortunately, my family does not share my passion for coconut.
-This Alice Medrich recipe got rave reviews from my friends, and now is the gold standard of macaroon recipes.
+This Alice Medrich recipe got rave reviews from my friends, and now is the gold standard for the Best Macaroon Recipe.

 If you’re used to making a macaroon recipe with sweetened condensed milk, this recipe has an extra step.
 But, I promise you, it’s worth the extra time.

-This mixture must be stirred frequently until it thickens and becomes opaque, or loses its transparency.
+- The mixture must be stirred frequently while being heated until it thickens and becomes opaque, or loses its transparency.
 At that point, the mixture can be taken out of the water and cooled.

-I like to use a large cookie scoop to place rounds of the batter onto a parchment lined baking sheet.
+- Use a cookie scoop to place rounds of the batter onto a parchment-lined baking sheet.

-To bake, the macaroons start at a higher oven temperature at first, then it’s decreased after 5 minutes in the oven.
+- To bake, the macaroons start at a higher oven temperature at first, then decrease after 5 minutes in the oven.

 I will never make macaroons with a can of sweetened condensed milk again.
 This is the ultimate recipe.
 They’re sweet, moist, chewy.
 Just spectacular!!!
-One of my local foodie friends proclaimed these the best macaroons she’d ever eaten.
+One of my local foodie friends proclaimed these as the best macaroons she’s ever eaten.
 Go ahead, coconut lovers, give this recipe a try!

 Frequently Asked Questions